Suppose you issue a simple SELECT statement against the PUBS database:

 By adding the GROUP BY clause, SQL will condense the rows that have the same state, eliminating duplicates:

 Note that the second column has no heading.
 This is because the column is calculated on the fly, without specifying a column heading.
-Your application may label the column with NULL, No Column Heading, or some other indication that the column heading was
+Your application may label the column with NULL, No Column Heading, or some other indication that the column heading was not provided.

 Using SQL SUM function Example